nens/threedi-docs/source/a_releasenotes.rst

 New calculation API (beta)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 We have released the first version of the brand new API.
 We are very proud to share this with you.
 Because the new API is a beta release in this Meuse release, it does not yet support all features of our current API.
-The implemented features, however, do support a wide range of possible calcultions.
+The implemented features, however, do support a wide range of possible calculations.
 More on that below.

 A big improvement with the new API is the separation of model schematization and scenario information.
 As a user you -of course- still need to create your model schematization and upload this to the 3Di cloud.
 This uploaded schematization does not have the scenario information included.
 This information needs to be provided through the new API at the start of a calculation.
 This unlocks the potential of more efficient scenario based simulations.
 Multiple simulations can now be run without additional preprocessing of the schematization, when only scenario information changes.
-Another big improvement in the new API is the improved ability to monitor the status of simulations during while they are running and subsequently the possibitity to stop simulations.
+Another big improvement in the new API is the improved ability to monitor the status of simulations while they are running, and subsequently the possibitity to stop simulations.
 It is therefore not required anymore to wait for the full calculation to finish and to then discover something was wrong with a setting or a mistake in the model schematization was made.
 For more reliability the new calculation API enables us to develop faster and deploy easier, by automating a lot of the testing.
 This results in smoother and more reliable releases in the future.

 This new approach is a big change in how the calculation core works.
 The engine remains the same, but the shell has completely changed.
 So what do we support right away?